Sharif2499/GTL-MLE-Assignment-Submission/README.md

 Python environment set up with the necessary libraries:

-pip install tensorflow transformers scikit-learn fastapi uvicorn
+python --version # python 3.8 or higher pip install virtualenv virtualenv venv python -m venv env source env/bin/activate  # On Windows use `env\Scripts\activate` pip install -r requirements.txt python preprocess.py python train.py python evaluate.py uvicorn app:app --host 0.0.0.0 --port 8000

-To run the code Following sequence to be maintained: python data_preprocessing.py python model_training.py python model_evaluation.py uvicorn app:app --reload
+To run the code Following sequence to be maintained:

 1. data_preprocessing.py for the 'Data Analysis and Preprocessing'  before training .
 2. model_training.py for 'Model Development' where the model would be built, compiled, trained and saved.